elysia-lys/flutter_ecommerce_with_payment_api/README.md

 #### Andriod version
 Andriod version below 9, is not compatible, it may be because of the dart versions

-but the payment SSL certificate is now, hence it may also not work when it reach the payment part.
+but the payment SSL certificate is new, hence it may also not work when it reach the payment part.
 ### For more info about flutter:
 - https://docs.flutter.dev/ flutter docs
 - https://docs.flutter.dev/get-started/codelab write your first app with flutter tutorial